zendframework/zf2-documentation/docs/languages/en/modules/zend.form.view.helper.form-label.rst

 .. note::

-   Note: If you have a translator in the Service Manager under the key, 'translator', the view helper plugin manager will automatically attach the translator to the FormLabel view helper.
-See ``Zend\\View\\HelperPluginManager::injectTranslator()`` for more information.
+   If you have a translator in the Service Manager under the key, 'translator', the view helper plugin manager will automatically attach the translator to the FormLabel view helper.
+See ``Zend\View\HelperPluginManager::injectTranslator()`` for more information.

 .. _zend.form.view.helper.form-label.methods: